Walls of Lisbon

 The walls of Lisbon are a series of three nested defensive stone-wall complexes built at different times to defend Lisbon.
 They consist of the São Jorge Castle proper and its walls (the Cidadela or Citadel) the Cerca Moura (or Cerca Velha) (lit. the Moorish Walls), its lateral extension the Muralha de D. Dinis (King Denis's wall), and the Cerca Fernandina (Ferdinand's wall).
-If it was remade into a 1 m high wall, the masonry in the Cerca Fernandina would stretch from Lisbon to Porto, approximately.

 While the castle walls are essentially intact, the remaining walls are only visible in fragments embedded in buildings and open spaces in contemporary Lisbon.

 History

 Cidadela

 West side of castle within cidadela wall.

 The first fortifications comprising the castle date from the 1st century BC.
 Walls that included the castle site were possibly built around the Roman municipality of Lisbon when it was established in 48 BC.
 Following the Roman era, the Suebi and the Visigoths also used the cidadela.

 Cerca Moura

 During Lisbon's Moorish era the castle and its walled settlement existed by the 10th century and were reinforced in the 11th century during the Taifa Iberian kingdoms when it was menaced by both Christian and Islamic forces.

 Historic descriptions of Lisbon by Arabic geographers name some of the gates in its walls: Bab al-Hawha (Porta da Alfôfa), Bab al-Bahr (Porta do Mar), Bab al-Hamma (Porta de Alfama)—giving Alfama its name, Bab al-Maqbara (Porta do Sol) and Bab al-Madiq (Porta Conde de Linhares).

 In 1147, King Afonso I, during the Second Crusade, ejected the Moors from Lisbon.
 The city repulsed further attacks by Moorish forces in subsequent decades.